Trade Gold Trading

 Which is the best leverage for $20?

-The best leverage for $20 gold account is 100:1 xauusd gold trading leverage.
-This is the leverage ratio in xauusd gold trading that is also used by experienced traders.
+With a $20 gold account, the optimal leverage is 100:1 xauusd gold trading leverage.
+The leverage ratio used by seasoned traders in xauusd gold trading is this.

 What is the best leverage for $20 when xauusd trading? - 100:1 Leverage Option